gabrielanhaia/bookshop/README.md

 ## Future Enhancements

+- **Object Mother**: Add Object Mother pattern to simplify test data creation for the tests.
+I really did not like the way that I implemented the methods in the AbstractTestCase for the unit tests that return the objects.
+But I would implement the https://martinfowler.com/bliki/ObjectMother.html.
 - **Validations**: Add more validation and error handling.
 I really did not focus on this in the project.
 - **Communication between different layers**: Improve communication between layers, like using DTOs.
 - **OpenAPI Documentation**: The way I implemented works very well, but it can be improved to document objects and responses, and avoid code duplication.
 Also, I would add something like "Backstage" to render the documentation.